 Exposure to piracy: Although more access seems good, it also means more access to illegal content and activities.
 Pirated content is not on the App Store, but it may be on Cydia and other sources for content outside the App Store.

 With a jailbroken phone, you’re left navigating these legal waters at your own risk.
 And it may be tricky to prove that you’re not part of a pirating or hacking scheme through the apps you download.

-Fragile system: While there are plenty of jailbreaking services to help you with the initial break, it's up to you to care for your ruptured system.
-Jailbreaking means exploiting a system vulnerability.
-So once jailbroken, you've opened up a wormhole of other potential system crashes, including possible data corruption and a battery that dies more quickly.
+Fragile system: While there are plenty of jailbreaking services to help you with the initial break, afterward you’re on your own.
+Once jailbroken, you've opened up a wormhole of other potential issues, including possible data corruption and a battery that dies faster.

 Unforeseen issues: When a jailbroken phone crashes or runs out of battery, it has to be connected to another device to be turned back on.
 This is called a tethered jailbreak and demonstrates one of the many challenges a jailbreaker newbie may face.
 There’s also an untethered jailbreak, which allows for powering on and off unassisted.
-These are the types of unknown pitfalls jailbroken phones can face.
+This is one of many jailbreak issues that people don’t anticipate.

-Yes, jailbreaking is legal in the United States as of 2010, based on an exemption for smartphones in the Digital Millennium Copyright Act.
+Yes, jailbreaking is legal in the United States, based on an exemption for smartphones in the Digital Millennium Copyright Act.
 This law protects digital copyright and intellectual property, which includes software for smartphones and other devices.

 In 2018, smart home devices like smart light bulbs were made exempt from the DMCA.
 Here are some other devices you can legally jailbreak in the US, along with the year they were made exempt.

 Since 2010, jailbreaking smartphones has been legal in the US.